 Montréal is at the maximum alert level.
-Curfew in effect from 8 p.m. to 5 a.m.Stay informed
+Curfew in force from 9:30 p.m. to 5 a.m.Stay informed

 Support for businesses

 Montréal’s businesses are dealing with tough times.
 Many sectors are feeling the effects of the pandemic.
 To support its economy, the city is launching a series of programs and measures for merchants, private companies/collectives and support organizations.